AnyDVD: Rebranding

-Following the resurrection of AnyDVD (HD) in the Redfox guise, AnyDVD was released in a new version (V8.0.1.0) on 17 May 2016.
-SlySoft licence keys valid for previous versions (V7.6.9.5 and earlier), including "Free updates until: Forever" keys will not work with the new version.
-It is necessary to purchase a new licence key from Redfox for the new version (available for 1, 2 and 3 years of support and updates or for 'lifetime').
-Previous versions (V7.6.9.1 to V7.6.9.5 inc.) access to the new Redfox Online Protection Database will be blocked from 31 May 2016.
-There is an implied statement that suggests previous versions may no longer work but it may be that this is only where access to the database is required.
+Following the resurrection of AnyDVD under the Redfox branding, AnyDVD was released in a new version (V8.0.1.0) on 17 May 2016.
+License keys from SlySoft for previous versions (V7.6.9.5 and earlier) are unsupported in new versions, including keys sold as "Free updates until: Forever".
+New license keys must be purchased from Redfox for the new version (available for 1, 2, and 3 years of support and updates or for 'lifetime').
+The ability of previous versions (V7.6.9.1 to V7.6.9.5 inc.) to access to the new Redfox Online Protection Database will be blocked from 31 May 2016.